engineyard/ey-docs/pages/deploy-node.md

 2. Write your application in `app.js` or `server.js`.
     If you don't have an application, try the "node-simple-example" application.

+3. Install the dependencies for your application by running npm install:

+        npm install

+    For example, this installs [Express](http://expressjs.com) if you are using the code shown in step 1.

-3. Test your application locally.
+4. Test your application locally.

-4. Push your application files to a git repository.
+5. Push your application files to a git repository.

 <h3 id="topic6">The node-simple-example application</h3>